A wildlife experience that ranks among the best in Africa

 It’s not only a world-renowned national park but the Kruger National Park definitely offers the best chance to see the Big Five in their natural habitat.
 The park has nearly two million hectares of unfenced African wilderness, in which more mammal species roam free than in any other game reserve.
 The Kruger has excellent infrastructure and offers visitors fantastic Big Five sightings and birdwatching of over 507 bird species.

-To experience the Big 5 in the Kruger Park is at the top of the wishlists of nature and wildlife lovers from all over the world.
-You can look forward to a wildlife experience that ranks among the best in Africa.
+To experience the Big 5 in the Kruger Park is at the top of the wish lists of nature and wildlife lovers from all over the world.

 • Skukuza Camp-